 Reminiscent of the Spanish roofs found on early missions in the Southwest, dramatically capturing the beautiful, rustic appearance of the Old World.

-These websites offer great visuals of various styles and color of tile, please contact us to help you determine which tiles are the best options available through Lyons Roofing.
+The websites below offer great visuals of various styles and color of tile.
+Please contact us to help you determine which tiles are the best options for your project.

 The award-winning team at Lyons Roofing emphasizes excellence, loyalty, and professionalism.
 We also emphasize safety, with a full-time safety officer on staff to ensure compliance and care.
-Our Phoenix roof repair team is licensed, bonded, and insured for your peace of mind.
+Our roofing company is licensed, bonded, and insured for your peace of mind.
 Learn more about the steps we take to raise the industry standard in our community and to provide the best customer service for our valued commercial and residential clients!